davekapp/github-notetaker-react/README.md

 ####Step 9: Notes Components

-Like we've done before, this last step is going to be farily vague as a way for you to get used to building used to Flux type components without relying too much on the instructions.
+Like we've done before, this last step is going to be fairly vague as a way for you to get used to building used to Flux type components without relying too much on the instructions.
 To accomplish this, I'll give you the render method of each component but you'll have to tie the pieces together with Flux.

 * In your ```components/Notes``` folder you should have a ```NotesList.js``` file already.
 Create two more files.
 One called ```AddNote.js``` and another called ```Notes.js```.